© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Romano-British farmstead, 70m south-west of Pity Me is a scheduled monument protected by Historic England under reference 1011424.
 View the official record →

-The Romano-British farmstead 70m south-west of Pity Me is a settlement of Roman period date located in Northumberland.
+A Romano-British farmstead, 70 metres south-west of Pity Me, is a scheduled ancient monument in Northumberland dating to the Roman period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011424.

 Romano-British farmstead, 70m south-west of Pity Me is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011424.